Cori Bush: 2020

 In 2020, Bush ran against Clay again.
-She was endorsed by progressive organizations, including Justice Democrats, Sunrise Movement, and Brand New Congress, and she received personal endorsements from Vermont Senator Bernie Sanders, NY-16 Democratic nominee Jamaal Bowman, former Ohio state Senator Nina Turner, activist Angela Davis, and West Virginia Democratic Senate nominee Paula Jean Swearengin.
+She was endorsed by progressive organizations, including Justice Democrats, Sunrise Movement, and Brand New Congress, and she received personal endorsements from Vermont senator Bernie Sanders, NY-16 Democratic nominee Jamaal Bowman, former Ohio state senator Nina Turner, activist Angela Davis, and West Virginia Democratic Senate nominee Paula Jean Swearengin.

 Bush narrowly defeated Clay in the primary election in what was widely seen as an upset.
 Bush received 48.5% of the vote, winning St. Louis City and narrowly losing suburban St. Louis County.
 Her primary victory was considered tantamount to election in the heavily Democratic district.
 Her primary win ended the Clay family's 52-year hold on the district.
 Clay's father, Bill, won the seat in 1968 and was succeeded by his son in 2000.
-The district and its predecessors have been in Democratic hands for all but 17 months since 1909 and without interruption since 1911.
+The district and its predecessors have been in Democratic hands without interruption since 1911.
 No Republican has received more than 40% in the district since the late 1940s.
 With a Cook Partisan Voting Index of D+29, it is easily the most Democratic district in Missouri and tied for the 23rd-most Democratic district in the country.

-As expected, Bush won the general election handily, defeating Republican Anthony Rogers with 78 percent of the vote.
+As expected, Bush won the general election, defeating Republican Anthony Rogers with 78 percent of the vote.

+2022

+In 2022, Bush ran for reelection to the seat.
+She was challenged by Steve Roberts, state senator, who received support from previous representative Lacy Clay.
+Bush won the Democratic primary with almost 70% of the vote.

+2024

+In 2024, Bush ran for reelection to the seat.
+On August 6, 2024, Bush lost the Democratic primary to Wesley Bell, the prosecuting attorney of St. Louis County.
+The primary was the second most-expensive House primary in history, with $9 million in spending against Bush from United Democracy Project, AIPAC's super PAC.
+The organization targeted Bush after her criticism of Israel during the Gaza war.
+Bush was the second member of the Squad defeated in a Democratic primary in 2024 following George Latimer's defeat of Jamaal Bowman.